mouldybread/VodafoneUKVOIPConfig/README.md

 “Static port” is the option that disables source port rewriting for connections that match the rule.

  <sub>This information is based on instructions from [here](https://www.3cx.com/docs/pfsense-firewall/) and [here](https://www.reddit.com/r/opnsense/comments/16n2fr3/voipdectbasestation_behind_opnsense_firewall/?rdt=52318).
-Note that the 3CX document counter-intuitivly refers to "port mapping" in the context of outbound NAT traversal, rather than the more common inbound port to host mapping. </sub>
+Note that the 3CX document counter-intuitively refers to "port mapping" in the context of outbound NAT traversal, rather than the more common inbound port to host mapping. </sub>

 #### RTP Port Range Considerations

 RTP by default uses a random UDP port from 10000-32767.
 The phone is unaware of which source ports are in use by other devices on the local network.
 If something else is (or has) been using UDP/10000 for example, the call will fail until the relevant state table entry expires.
 This is the problem that remapping aims to fix after all, and we have disabled it.

-Ripshods configuration restricts the RTP port range to 20 from a base port of 10000.
-In cases where you are unable to dynamically limit the scope of source port remapping(ie. you're not using opnsense/pfsense) this limits the ports that you 'lose' to the workaround and decreases the chance of a conflict.
-However this is suboptimal and unnecessary when using Outbound NAT rules.
+Ripshod's configuration restricts the RTP port range to 20 from a base port of 10000.
+In cases where you are unable to dynamically limit the scope of source port remapping (i.e., you're not using OPNsense/PFsense) this limits the ports that you 'lose' to the workaround and decreases the chance of a conflict.
+However, this is suboptimal and unnecessary when using Outbound NAT rules.
 A bigger range decreases the chance of a conflict and does not impact other devices.
 Relying on a single port or small pool increases the chances of port conflicts and intermittent connectivity issues.

 ## WP810 Configuration